 In TR 23.754 [3], UAV remote identification (Remote ID) procedure is discussed.
 In this procedure, the UAVs send the messages with flight information (e.g. height, direction, speed, time of flight, etc.) to the receiving party (i.e. UTM/USS, a TPAE or another UAV).
 The information may be sent in broadcast or unicast.
 Upon receiving the UAV flight information, a receiving party verifies the validity of the Flight Information, and may use such information for e.g. collision avoidance.

-Besides, 3GPP TS 22.125 [2] gives several security-related requirements of protecting the communication between UAS and UTM/USS, this includes the protection of Remote ID, other exchanged information (e.g., UE capability of the UAV controller, position, owner identity, owner address, owner contact details, owner certification, UAV operator identity, UAV operator license, UAV operator certification, UAV pilot identity, UAV pilot license, UAV pilot certification and flight plan) and user identity.
+Apart from protecting the Remote ID between UAS and UTM/USS, 3GPP TS 22.125 [2] gives several security-related requirements for protecting other exchanged information between UAS and UTM/USS (e.g., UE capability of the UAV controller, position, owner identity, owner address, owner contact details, owner certification, UAV operator identity, UAV operator license, UAV operator certification, UAV pilot identity, UAV pilot license, UAV pilot certification and flight plan) and user identity.
 TS 22.125 [2] in Clause 5.4 specifics the security requirement to protect data transport between UAS and UTM (R-5.4-001), and TS 22.125 [2] in Clause 5.1 has the requirements (R-5.1-002 to R-5.1-004, R-5.1-007 to R-5.1-008 and R-5.1-017) of UAS identity protection.

 To sum up, 3GPP system shall be able to secure the information exchange (e.g. flight information, user identity, etc) between UAV/UAVC and the receiving party (i.e. UTM/USS, TPAE and other UAV) within the scope of 3GPP, this involves the Remote ID and general information exchanging procedures.